raulcastro08/raulcastro08/README.md

 :computer: Looking for a job as Front-end developer.

-:books: I'm currently learning about React JS
+:books: I'm currently learning about ReactJS and NextJS

 ### Find me